-Promote equitable, efficient, transparent and sustainable fiscal policy: Important steps have been taken to strengthen debt management and to contain deficits since 2013, with a view to maintaining the debt/GDP ratio (48.5 percent of GDP in 2014) within sustainable levels.
-On the revenue side, current tax system is hampered by relatively low revenue collection in relation to GDP (14 percent) and by a heavy reliance on indirect taxes, which tend to be regressive.
-At the same time, tax exemptions for a range of purposes exceed 6.7 percent of GDP.
-Revising tax exemptions while protecting the poor would help enhance revenue collection to finance essential services andpromote social inclusion.
+Promote equitable, efficient, transparent and sustainable fiscal policy: Important steps have been taken to strengthen fiscal transparency and debt management since 2013.
+The ratio of tax revenue over GDP (under 14%, on average, for the least 4 years) is one of the lowest in the LAC region, and the tax system relies heavily on indirect taxes, which tend to be less progressive.
 On the expenditure side, key challenges include ensuring adequate financing for basic public services such as water and sanitation, quality education and health.
 Reorienting budget allocations towards achieving quality results and strengthening public financial management systems, remain core priorities for an efficient and transparent fiscal policy.

 At the same time, access to basic public services remains unequal and is of generally low quality, particularly for people living in poverty.
-For example, the DR has a very high share of births attended by health professionals but maternal and infant mortality rates remain well above regional averages.
-Educational outcomes also remain well below regional averages.
 Better program targeting, monitoring and evaluation, and capacity building, along with incentives such as results-based financing, could help improve service delivery.